Best auto repair shop funding

 What is the best funding for an auto repair shop?

 It depends on the need: equipment financing for lifts and scanners (the gear is collateral, lowest rate), working capital or an MCA for slow seasons, receivable funding for body-shop insurance payouts, and term loans for adding bays.
-A broker matches the right one across 50+ lenders.
+A broker matches you to the right funder among those whose guidelines you meet.
 See our auto repair guide.

 How does equipment financing for lifts work?

-The lender pays the vendor; you repay over 24-60 months with the lift as the only collateral.
+The funder pays the vendor; you repay over 24-60 months with the lift as the only collateral.
 Rates run 7-18% APR — far below an MCA.
 At term end you own it outright.

 Can body shops fund insurance receivables?

-Yes — some lenders advance against outstanding insurance payouts so you don't wait 30-60 days.
+Yes — some funders advance against outstanding insurance payouts so you don't wait 30-60 days.
 It's funded on the receivable, easing cash flow between jobs.

 Can I get auto shop funding with bad credit?